 Among them is the husband wife duo behind Bangkok Bowl purchasing the former Upper Crust space in the same plaza at Puppy Smith and Mill streets to open a casual, Hawaiian-style restaurant next month.

-Tiki Mana Island Grill will feature a large selection of popular island dishes such as fresh fish, chicken, specialty noodles and a build your own poke bowl bar, owner Kirk Coult said.
+Tiki Mana Big Bowl Noodles will feature a large selection of popular island dishes such as fresh fish, chicken, specialty noodles and a build your own poke bowl bar, owner Kirk Coult said.
 Mai Tais and other tropical cocktails also will be on the menu.

 "Everything has an island twist to it.
 There's nothing in Aspen like this," Coult said.
 "We're excited because it's unique and it's different.